BubbleOKAN: A Physics-Informed Interpretable Neural Operator for High-Frequency Bubble Dynamics: Results and Discussion

 \section{Results and Discussion}

-In this section, three simulation cases are discussed.
-The first case involves bubbles solved using R-P equation with a single initial radius of \( R_0 = 50~\mu\text{m} \), representing the simplest scenario.
-The second case considers bubbles solved using K-M equation with the same initial radius, \( R_0 = 50~\mu\text{m} \), introducing liquid compressibility effects compared to the R--P model.
-The third case extends the K--M model to multiple initial radii, aiming to evaluate the model’s capability in capturing bubble dynamics in higher-dimensional parameter spaces.
-Model training was conducted on an NVIDIA GeForce RTX 3070 GPU with 8~GB of memory, paired with an Intel Core i7-12700 CPU and 25.4~GB of system RAM.
-The Adam optimizer was chose for progressing the training.
-The hyperparameters for each of the above cases are listed in Table \ref{tab:hyperparameter}
+In this section, we consider three cases: bubble dynamics governed by the R-P equation with a single initial radius \(R_0 = 50~\mu\text{m}\), representing the simplest scenario; the K-M equation with a single initial radius, introducing liquid compressibility effects relative to the R-P model; and the K-M equation with multiple initial radii, aimed at evaluating the model’s capability in capturing bubble dynamics across higher-dimensional parameter spaces.
+We employed both single-step (Sec.
+5.1 and 5.2) and two-step (Sec.
+5.3) DeepONet architectures with the Rowdy activation function.
+Morover, the proposed two-step DeepOKAN framework (Sec.
+5.4) is employed to solve the most complicated K-M equation with multiple initial radii.
+To emphasize its use for bubble dynamics, we refer to it as \textit{BubbleOKAN}.

+Model training was performed on an NVIDIA GeForce RTX 3070 GPU with 8~GB of memory, paired with an Intel Core i7-12700 CPU and 25.4~GB of system RAM.
+The Adam optimizer was employed to advance the training process.
+The hyperparameters used for each case are summarized in Table~\ref{tab:hyperparameter}.